arommers/push_swap/README.md

 So, instead of sorting ```87 -487 781 -100 101 0 1```, now we only need to sort ```4 0 6 1 5 2 3```.

-With this idea, we can simplify any list of integers to make them in the range [0,N) ( ≥ 0 and < N, N is the size of the list).
+With this method we can simplify any list of integers to make them in the range [0,N) ( ≥ 0 and < N, N is the size of the list).

-In binary sorting of radix sort, each element in the list is viewed as a string of bits, and the algorithm sorts the elements based on the values of each bit position, starting from the least significant bit (rightmost) to the most significant bit (leftmost).
+When binary sorting with radix sort, each element in the list is viewed as a string of bits, and the algorithm sorts the elements based on the values of each bit position, starting from the least significant bit (rightmost) to the most significant bit (leftmost).
 This process is repeated until all bit positions have been considered, and the list is sorted.
-As mentioned above, one of the reasons why we reduce the actual numbers to inde values.
+As mentioned above, one of the reasons why we reduce the actual numbers to index values.
 Less bits to take into consideration.

 #### The Actual Sorting

-When we take our earlier input ```4 0 6 1 5 2 3``` their binary values will be ```100 000 110 001 101 010 11```.
+When we take our earlier input ```4 0 6 1 5 2 3``` their binary equivalents will be ```100 000 110 001 101 010 11```.
-The first argument will be at the top of our stack and subsequent numbers will be added behind it.
+The first argument will be at the top of our stack and subsequent numbers will be added behind/below it.

-Starting at the least significant bit, we use bitwise operations `(ARG & 1)` and check to see if there is either a `1` or a `0`
+Starting at the least significant bit, we use the AND bitwise operation [ARG & 1](https://www.programiz.com/c-programming/bitwise-operators#and) and check to see if there is either a `1` or a `0` at that position.
 If it's a 0 (lower in value), it get's pushed to Stack B, otherwise it rotates to the bottom.
-After all 0's have been pushed to Stack B, we push em all back to Stack A sorting the least significant bit position in 0's and 1's.
-We then move one bit to the left and perform the same sorting process.
+After all 0's have been pushed to Stack B, we push em all back to Stack A. We have now sorted our stack at the least significant bit position in 0's and 1's.

 ```bash
 100                             100